-Dr. G. Robert Greenberg was a Professor Emeritus of the Department of Biological Chemistry at the University of Michigan Medical School at the time of his death on May 15, 2005.
-He was born on June 23, 1918 in Danube, Minnesota.
+Dr. G. Robert Greenberg was Professor Emeritus of Biological Chemistry at the University of Michigan Medical School at the time of his death on May 15, 2005.
+He was born on June 23, 1918, in Danube, Minnesota.
 He received a B.S. in Biochemistry in 1941 and an M.S. in Biochemistry in 1942 from the University of Minnesota.
 In 1944, Dr. Greenberg earned a Ph.D. in Biochemistry working under the direction of Professor C. P. Barnum at the University of Minnesota.
 Dr. Greenberg held a postdoctoral position at Case Western Reserve University from 1946 to 1948.
 In 1948, he joined the Department of Biochemistry at Case Western Reserve University as an Assistant Professor, and in 1954, was promoted to Associate Professor.
-In 1957, Dr. Greenberg moved to the Department of Biological Chemistry, University of Michigan Medical School, as a Professor.
-He retired in 1988 and was appointed Professor Emeritus.
+Dr. Greenberg moved to the Department of Biological Chemistry, University of Michigan Medical School, as a Professor in 1957.
+He retired in 1988.

 In addition to Dr. Greenberg’s passion for research, he was very enthusiastic about teaching.
 Dr. Greenberg was a mentor to many graduate students and postdoctoral fellows and was lauded by his trainees for helping them launch their academic and scientific careers.
 Even as an emeritus faculty member, Dr. Greenberg was involved in teaching the Biological Chemistry 711 student seminar course.